-59 tions forced by observed external forcing [Taylor et al., 2012].
-Winter (DJF) and summer 60 (JJA) seasons are both investigated.
-The CMIP5 models are evaluated against ERA-61 Interim (ERAI) reanalysis (1980-2009) [Simmons et al., 2007].
+(JJA)) seasons are both investigated.
+The CMIP5 models are evaluated against ERA-Interim (ERAI) (1980-2009) [Simmons et al., 2007].

-Extratropical cyclone tracks are identified using an automated cyclone tracking algorithm [Hoskins and Hodges, 2002].
-Individual cyclones are identified as maxima in the 850 hPa vorticity smoothed to T42 resolution and their propagation tracked by minimising a cost function subject to constraints on speed and smoothness.
+[8] Extratropical cyclone tracks are identified using an automated cyclone tracking algorithm [Hoskins and Hodges, 2002].
+Individual cyclones are identified as maxima in the 850 hPa vorticity smoothed to T42 resolution and their propagation tracked by minimizing a cost function subject to constraints on speed and smoothness.
 Features propagating less than 1000 km and lasting less than 2 days are discarded to focus on mobile systems.

-Atmospheric blocking is defined using the methodology introduced by Pelly and Hoskins [2003] and applied to the geopotential field at 500 hPa (Z500) in Masato et al. [2013].
+[9] Atmospheric blocking is defined using the methodology introduced by Pelly and Hoskins [2003] and applied to the geopotential field at 500 hPa (Z500) in Masato et al. [2013].
 Blocking is identified as a daily mean reversal of the gradient of Z500.
-The local reversal is calculated for a given grid point as the difference of two area integrals 15 deg in latitude, respectively to the north and to the south of the grid-point.
-The allowable movement of the local reversals have been also constrained in order to identify only quasi-stationary features.
+The local reversal is calculated for a given grid point as the difference of two area integrals 15 degree in latitude, respectively, to the north and to the south of the grid point.
+The allowable movement of the local reversals has been also constrained in order to identify only quasi-stationary features.

-3. Mean biases
+3. Mean Biases

-The mean CMIP5 model biases have been extensively analysed in Masato et al. [2013] for the NH blocking and in Zappa et al. [2013] for the North Atlantic storm track using the same methodologies adopted here.
-There are slight differences in the results presented here from those in Masato et al. [2013] which arise from the use of a different reanalysis dataset and time period.
+[10] The mean CMIP5 model biases have been extensively analyzed in Masato et al. [2013] for the NH blocking and in Zappa et al. [2013] for the North Atlantic storm track using the same methodologies adopted here.
+There are slight differences in the results presented here from those in Masato et al. [2013] which arise from the use of a different reanalysis data set and time period.